UK says home-grown cancer pill too costly to use

 The Institute of Cancer Research (ICR), whose scientists discovered the medicine, said it hoped NICE would now work with J&J to find a solution.

-"Generous public donations to Cancer Research UK and other organizations paid for the initial development of the drug and we feel extremely let down," said Harpal Kumar, the charity's chief executive.
+"Generous public donations to Cancer Research UK and other organisations paid for the initial development of the drug and we feel extremely let down," said Harpal Kumar, the charity's chief executive.

 Worldwide sales of Zytiga are expected to reach $1.6 billion a year by 2015, according to consensus forecasts compiled by Thomson Reuters Pharma.
 British charities will receive royalties on those sales, which will be reinvested in further research.